sad-panda-dev/COS430TeamProject/README.md

 ## Milestones and Timelines

 #### Iteration #1
+<p> Design, develop, test and deploy a functioning prototype of the traditional game of snake with the added element of including the concept of teleporters.
+Based on its functionality we have decided to use python's pygame library to devlop the game. </p>
 | Items        | Description              | Action Items and Deliverables                                                             |
 |--------------|--------------------------|-------------------------------------------------------------------------------------------|
 |  User Story  | To be completed by the group members...                                                                              |